The 11 Best Sci-Fi TV Shows to Learn English

 Why “Third Rock from the Sun” is a great sci-fi show to learn English: This is a very funny show and it’s not your usual sci-fi series with a lot of technology and computer vocabulary.
 It shows the everyday life of aliens trying to understand Earth, English and all the explanations of what we would consider to be normal things.
 The language has been made simple on purpose and as a result you will find it easy to pick up English.

-So now it’s time to sit back and learn English in a different way–through some of the best sci-fi series in history.
+So now it’s time to sit back and learn English with TV in a different way–through some of the best sci-fi series in history.
 May the force be with you!